Chief of Staff

 Most recently, Bryan was the program manager for Multnomah County’s Summer Youth Connect program, spearheaded by Commissioner Loretta Smith.
 The program provided paid summer employment opportunities and academic advisors to at-risk youth as part of a regional collaboration between Multnomah County, the City of Portland, and Clackamas County.

-Bryan is also involved with several community volunteer organizations, including the Portland African American Leadership Forum and the Portland Urban League of Young Professionals.
-When this self-professed news junkie isn’t catching up on the news or reading up on American foreign policy, he enjoys discovering Portland’s latest and greatest restaurants, brew pubs and food carts.
+When this self-professed news junkie isn’t catching up on the news or reading up on American foreign policy, Bryan enjoys discovering Portland’s latest and greatest restaurants, brew pubs and food carts.

 Outreach & Policy Advisor